andmer/easymake/README.md

 ## Introduction ##

 Easymake is a generic makefile for C/C++ on linux system.
-For simple C/C++ application, you don't even need to write any single line of makefile code to build it!
-Well, actually, you should write an include statement to include the easymake.mk rather than make a copy of it and name the file "Makefile".
-I hope that at least one line of makefile include statement won't bother you :-)
+For simple C/C++ applications, you don&rsquo;t even need to write any single line of makefile code to build it!
+Well, actually, you should write an include directive to include the easymake.mk rather than make a copy of it and name the file "Makefile".
+I hope that at least one line of makefile include directive won't bother you :-)

 Features are described as follows: